robertovicario/Keymistry/README.md

 Elevate your security with Keymistry, the cutting-edge application designed to analyze and effortlessly generate strong, unique passwords for all your needs.

+Keymistry is the fusion of "Key" and "Chemistry," signifying the seamless union of two essential elements:

+- "Key" signifies the fundamental component or code, much like a password;
+- "Chemistry" hints at the intricate and precise processes required to produce something.

 ## User Interface

 <img width="256" alt="keymistry" src="https://github.com/robertovicario/Calculator/blob/c3875bcbd282bf86c2eb217471b0b8e7aaa2d23e/doc/img/calculator.png">